 I hope you noticed the Hiland Dairy Milk and butter in some of these pictures.
 I have always used Hiland Dairy products, so it was a perfect match for me to help promote.
-I was excited when they offered me free products to try in recipes.
-Yes, Hiland Dairy gave me products to use in this recipe, however, the opinions expressed are my own.
+Hiland Dairy offered me free products to try in recipes.
+Yes, Hiland Dairy gave me products to use in this recipe.
+However, the opinions expressed are my own.
 Hiland Dairy is farmer owned.
 They make delicious tasting products which are free of artificial growth hormones.
 This is important to me which is why I love using their dairy products.

 If you live in Missouri, Nebraska, Kansas, Oklahoma and Arkansas, you are probably already familiar with Hiland Dairy.
 Did you know they not only make milk, cheese, ice cream, half & half, heavy cream, butter, buttermilk, dips, and yogurt, but they also distribute fresh fruit juices, Red Diamond Teas, almond milk, and soy milk?

-- 1 cup (2 sticks) unsalted real butter
+- 1 cup (Two sticks) real unsalted butter

 - 1 cup firmly packed brown sugar